amit200k/AMTFSNtechnique/README.md

 ## MVMD:
 The MVMD is also availabel online at: [https://in.mathworks.com/matlabcentral/fileexchange/42141-empirical-wavelet-transforms](https://in.mathworks.com/matlabcentral/fileexchange/72814-multivariate-variational-mode-decomposition-mvmd)
 Please cite as: Naveed ur Rehman (2026).
 Multivariate Variational Mode Decomposition (MVMD) (https://in.mathworks.com/matlabcentral/fileexchange/72814-multivariate-variational-mode-decomposition-mvmd), MATLAB Central File Exchange.
 Retrieved January 16, 2026.
+The dataset used in this study is publicly available at: M. Cejnek, O. Vysata, M. Valis, et al., Novelty detection-based approach for Alzheimer’s disease and mild cognitive impairment diagnosis from EEG, Medical & Biological Engineering & Computing 59 (2021) 2287–2296. doi:10.1007/s11517-021-02427-6.

 ## Processing of the code:
 Download all the files and save them in a specific folder on your computer.